tomvidm/Pelmeni2D/README.md

 ## Features so far
 * Input manager for mouse events that distinguishes between press, release, click and double click
 * Custom math classes, because wasting time on boiler plate is fun
-* A simple framework for a sprite animation
+* A simple framework for a sprite animation, independent of frame rate
 * Simple loading of objects and resources using JSON files
 * A half flexible system of transforms, both 2D and 3D
 * Simple physics with Body2D and Spring2D
 * A Mesh2D class for arbitrary meshes with vertices, edges and filled quads.
+* A Tilemap class which renders a grid and arbitrary parts of a texture.
 * Fixed axis rotation and quaternion rotation
 ## Requirements
 This is written and tested on Ubuntu 16.04 LTE.
 Any other platform requires work on the build system.